GhomKrosmonaute/ruel-stroud/readme.md

 ### Banking

-- `ready` - A ready listener for banking
+- `ready` - Read the banking session data from the database
 ### Command

 - `messageCreate` - Handle messages for commands